-Source: Ministry of Health (2004a) Tables 13 and 14, pp 103-104 Note: Rates are age-standardised using the WHO world population Obesity has increased for all groups since 1989, but there was little change in the rates for Māori between 1997 and 2003.
-SOCIO-ECONOMIC DIFFERENCES The association between socio-economic status and female obesity has been found consistently over time and using different measures of socio-economic status.
-For example, in 2003, while 28 percent of females living in quintile 5 small areas (the most disadvantaged fifth of small areas in New Zealand) were obese, only 16 percent of those in quintile 1 were obese.
-However, the link between male obesity and socio-economic status is less well-established.
-INTERNATIONAL COMPARISON New Zealand has a relatively high prevalence of obesity compared with other OECD countries, with a rate of 21 percent in 2003, compared to an OECD median of 13 percent.
-New Zealand ranked 23rd out of 29 countries reporting obesity prevalence in 1999-2003.
-However, most countries use the self-reporting method to measure obesity whereas New Zealand and three other countries use actual measurements recorded by an interviewer.
-New Zealand's rate was lower than the other three countries: the United States (with the highest rate of obesity, at 31 percent in 2002); the United Kingdom (23 percent in 2003) and Australia (22 percent in 1999).
-Of all countries, Korea had the lowest prevalence of obesity (3 percent in 2001).
+Source: Ministry of Health (2004a) Tables 13 and 14, pp 103-104 Note: Rates are age-standardised using the WHO world population Obesity has increased for all groups since 1989, but there was little change in the rates for Māori between 1997 and 2003.36 SOCIO-ECONOMIC DIFFERENCES The association between socio-economic status and female obesity has been found consistently over time and using different measures of socio-economic status.
+For example, in 2003, 28 percent of females living in quintile 5 small areas (the most disadvantaged fifth of small areas in New Zealand) were obese, while only 16 percent of those in quintile 1 areas were obese.
+The link between male obesity and socio-economic status is less well-established.37 INTERNATIONAL COMPARISON New Zealand has a relatively high prevalence of obesity compared with other OECD countries, with a rate of 21 percent in 2003, compared to an OECD median of 13 percent.
+New Zealand ranked 24th out of 30 countries reporting obesity prevalence in 1999-2004.
+However, most countries use the self-reporting method to measure obesity whereas New Zealand and four other countries use actual measurements recorded by an interviewer.
+New Zealand's rate was lower than the other four countries: the United States (with the highest rate of obesity, at 32 percent in 2004); the United Kingdom (23 percent in 2004), Canada (22 percent in 2004) and Australia (22 percent in 1999).
+Of all countries, Japan and Korea had the lowest prevalence of obesity (3 percent in 2003 and 2001, respectively).38